mesosphere/dcos-kubernetes-quickstart/README.md

 make get-cli
 ```

-Files `dcos` and `kubectl` will be downloaded to the current folder, please copy them for example, to `/usr/local/bin/`, or any other folder set in your `path`, so they can be invoked later one by install.
+Files `dcos` and `kubectl` will be downloaded to the current folder, please move them for example, to `/usr/local/bin/`, or any other folder set in your `path`, so they can be invoked later one by install.

 ### Install cluster